uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Other personal details can be modified through the ``Details``, ``Languages``, and ``Username`` tabs found in the second row at the top of any user-related page or in the list of links found on a user's home page.
-We go through them all in this section.
+This section covers these actions.

-The ``Details`` page is a place to add any other details that don't conform to the profile.
+The ``Details`` page (:ref:`userDetails`) is a place to add any other details that don't conform to the profile.
 Currently, the only detail type is a callsign.

 .. _userDetails: